created May 29, 2019

 Aug 11, 2019

 Society would be improved if Twitter disappeared.
 Well, "improvement" is relative.
-Society has been made worse by Twitter's existence, which began in 2006.
+In my opinion, with no pile of data to support my opinion, society has been made worse by Twitter's existence, which began in 2006.

 Dueling hashtags on Twitter, blaming Clintons and Trump for Epstein's death, predictably amplified by the media, show how poisoned our information ecosystem is